a bowl whisk the flour with the salt.

 On the bottom surface of the

-full cookie (top of cookie will face out) spread with about a 1/4 - 1/2 teaspoon
+full cookie (top of cookie will face out) spread a thin layer of melted white

 cookie on top and gently sandwich them together, making sure not to smug the